FofanovLab/MTSv/README.md

 # MTSv Analysis

 ## MTSv Summary
-The `MTSv_summary.py` script summarizes the number of hits per taxon per sample (sample colunns are in the same order as the FASTQ files that were passed to `MTSv-readprep`).
+The `MTSv_summary.py` script summarizes the number of hits per taxon per sample (sample columns are in the same order as the FASTQ files that were passed to `MTSv-readprep`).
 The total number of reads mapped, the number of unique mapped reads, the number of signature hits, and the number of unique signature hits per taxon.
 Note: if the `--lca` option is modified to combine species up to the genus or family level in the `MTSv-inform` module, taxid for uncombined species in the `MTSv-collapse` output will be double counted in total hits and unique hits.

 ### Requirements
 biopython=1.68